 - Pre or post surgical pain and symptoms

-Here at Limelight Physio Vancouver, we can help you deal with acute and chronic pain with the latest in IMS equipment and training.
-Don’t hesitate to reach out for a consultation with one of our specialists today.
+Here at Limelight Wellness Clinic, we can help you deal with acute and chronic pain with the latest in IMS equipment and training.